dyne/frei0r/src/filter/elastic_scale/README.md

 ## Description of the parameters:

 "Scale Center":<br/>
-Sets the horizontal center where the scaling orgins from. range: [0,1]
+Sets the horizontal center where the scaling origins from. range: [0,1]

 "Linear Scale Area":<br/>